Collapse of the Normal State Pseudogap at a Lifshitz Transition in Bi$_{2}$Sr$_{2}$CaCu$_{2}$O$_{8+\delta}$ Cuprate Superconductor

 extracted from the Raman response $\chi^{\prime \prime}_{\nu} (\omega,T)$ where $\Lambda$ is a cutoff.
 We experimentally demonstrate our main result in two steps.

 In the first step we determine $p_c$ precisely, which is a refinement of our earlier work~\cite{Sacuto}.
 In Fig.~\ref{fig1}, (a)-(d), we report Raman responses $\chi^{\prime \prime}_{\BAN} (\omega, T)$ at different temperatures and for different overdoped (OD) compounds.
 The temperature dependence of the corresponding integrated intensities $I_{\BAN}(T)$ are shown in Fig.~\ref{fig1},(e)-(h).
 In Fig. \ref{fig1}.a, we show the spectra for the Bi-2212 OD80 compound.
 We observe that the pair-breaking peak ($2\Delta_0$), located at 408~cm$^{-1}$, decreases in intensity with increasing temperature and disappears at $T_c$.
-Correspondingly, $I_{\BAN}(T)$ decreases monotonically exhibiting a dip at $T_c$ (Fig. \ref{fig1}.e).
-Above $T_c$ however,the low energy spectral weight (below 408~cm$^{-1}$) increases with temperature.
-This recovery of spectral weight is the signature of the presence of the pseudogap in the normal state spectra.
-Note that, this $T$-dependence is opposite to that of a normal metal, for which the low energy slope, being proportional to the quasiparticle lifetime, is expected to decrease with increasing temperature~\cite{Venturini}.
-Therefore, above $T_c$, $I_{\BAN}(T)$ increases monotonically, until it reaches a maximum at a temperature $T^{\ast}$ that defines the onset temperature of the pseudogap (Fig. \ref{fig1}.e).
-Above $T^{\ast}$, the T-dependence of $I_{\BAN}$ is the one of a normal metal.
-As the doping level increases (Fig. \ref{fig1}.a,b,c,d), the difference between $T_c$ and $T^{\ast}$ shrinks, until finally disappearing at $p_c=0.22$, making the collapse of the normal state pseudogap.
-For $p> 0.22$ there is no signature of the pseudogap anymore.
-Quantitatively, this behavior is captured by the doping dependence of the loss of the spectral intensity, defined by $I_{\BAN}(T^{\ast})- I_{\BAN}(T_{c})$ and which we report in Fig.~\ref{fig3} as black stars.
+Correspondingly, $I_{\BAN}(T)$ decreases monotonically exhibiting a dip at $T_c$ (Fig.\ref{fig1}.e). {Just above $T_c$ however, the low energy spectral weight (below 408~cm$^{-1}$) increases (positive slope) with temperature.